Aarian/Aarian.github.io/_pages/about.md

 ---
  Welcome to my home page!
  My name is Arian (Persian : آریان).
-I received my M.Sc. in Artificial Intelligence from Department of Computer Engineering , [Amirkabir University of  Technology (Tehran Polytechnic)](https://aut.ac.ir/en).
+I received my M.Sc. in Computer Engineering (Artificial Intelligence and Robotics) from Department of Computer Engineering , [Amirkabir University of  Technology (Tehran Polytechnic)](https://aut.ac.ir/en).
 I also received my B.Sc. in Computer Engineering (Computer Hardware) from CSE & IT Department of [Shiraz University](https://shirazu.ac.ir/en).
 I find great fulfillment in exploring the intersection of theoretical principles in Signal Processing and Machine/Deep Learning with their diverse applications.
 During my master's studies, I delved into statistical signal processing, with a focus on modeling space-time-frequency representations within the domain of image processing.
 My focus was on decomposing images to uncover meaningful representations in new domains, coupled with the statistical modeling of the resultant coefficients.

 <!--Beside all of the above, I also have a strong interest in delving deeper into Statistical Modeling, Optimization, and Representation Learning, actively expanding my knowledge and skills in these areas.-->